Julusian/decklink-c/README.md

 # Decklink_C

 Blackmagic Design Decklink SDK wrapper for C compatability.
-This aims to be an easy to use and safe wrapper around the official C++ SDK.
+This is a minimal auto-generated wrapper around the official C++ SDK.

-Note: This is very incomplete, but is working.
-The examples currently follow the official examples as closely as possible

 ## Installation